Alarson698/stock-analysis/README.md

 In the images below you can see the difference's in execution times from before and after the refactoring of the script.
 It doesn't appear that refactoring helped from the inital code.

-- Green_Stocks on left side VS VBA_Challenge on right side:
+- YEAR 2017: Green_Stocks on left side VS VBA_Challenge on right side:

 <img width="1306" alt="VBA_2017Stock_Comparison" src="https://user-images.githubusercontent.com/88064931/148018766-8c987834-edc4-47e2-bd1a-5c25760aa892.png">

-- Green_Stocks on left side VS VBA_Challenge on right side:
+- YEAR 2018: Green_Stocks on left side VS VBA_Challenge on right side:

 <img width="1366" alt="VBA_2018Stock_Comparison" src="https://user-images.githubusercontent.com/88064931/148019075-4b6e7638-e144-4383-bc0d-2c7763597d6e.png">